 The ESHR program provides strong academic preparation, including critical-thinking and interpersonal-communication skills, for a wide variety of education-related careers or graduate study.

-Students may be admitted to the Education Studies and Human Relations major through Direct Admission or Regular Admission.
+Students may be admitted to the Education Studies and Human Relations major through Direct Admission, Regular Admission, or Transfer Admission.

-Direct Admission is designed for first-year students applying to the university for the fall semester.
-Applicants who present an ACT composite score of 21 or higher (waived for students entering Fall 2022) and a final high school GPA of at least 3.0 are eligible for Direct Admission into Education Studies and Human Relations.
+Direct Admission is designed for first-year students applying to Iowa for the fall semester.
+Applicants who present an ACT composite score of 21 or higher (waived for fall 2022) and a final high school GPA of at least 3.0 are eligible for Direct Admission into the Education Studies and Human Relations major.
+First-year students who do not meet requirements for admission to the major may declare Education Studies and Human Relations Interest in the College of Liberal Arts and Sciences and apply later for Regular Admission to the major.

 Regular Admission is available to students who have completed a minimum of 12 s.h. of graded course work at the University of Iowa or another accredited institution of higher education, including community colleges, and who have a UI cumulative GPA of at least 2.50.